hashkat/hashkat/docs/keywords.md

 **(type: boolean)** If set to true, all of the information of the network that was sent into the file declared for the save file will be loaded from when the simulation begins.

 ####'ls'
+Command to list all the contents of a directory.
+Typing in the command `ls` will print to the screen all the files and directories within the directory that you are currently in.
+Typing in the command `ls randomdirectory` displays all the files and directories within the directory `randomdirectory`.

 ##M